sphero-inc/Sphero-AR-SDK/ReadMe.md

+This repo has been deprecated and archived.

+### Want to be updated when new SDKs are released?

+Consider [signing up](http://sdk.sphero.com/sign-up) for our SDK email list to be notified when we release new and updates to our SDKs.

+### For more information and documentation

+Visit our [SDK website](sdk.sphero.com) to find more information about the SDK and the API!

+### Where to get help

+Visit our [community forum](https://community.sphero.com/c/advanced-programming) to get help, share your project, or help others!

 # Sphero Augmented Reality SDK

     Note: This version of the AR SDK is designed to work with Unity version 4.5 and XCode 5.0.
 Check the Unity_3.5.7 if you need to be compatible with Unity 3.x.